 All sentences also include fines and license suspensions:

 - First offense license suspension ― License suspension from 120 days to two years

 - Second offense license suspension ― License suspension up to two years

 - First offense fine ― $1,395 to $1,940 in fines with additional fees

 - Second offense fine ― Fines up to $1,940

 - Probation ― First-time offenders may receive good behavior probation after completing their confinement.
 Serious and repeat offenders may be sentenced to supervised probation.

-How do Utah DUI penalties reduce recidivism?
+How does Utah DUI penalties reduce the number of repeat offenders?

 In an effort to reduce habitual offenses, Utah also imposes alcohol and drug screenings and abuse education.
 For example, the state requires convicted offenders to attend a Prime for Life class.
 These classes have been tested and proven to reduce the rate of repeat offenders.

 Salt Lake City DUI attorneys can help keep your driving record clean